 Cleaner

-The duty of a cleaner is to clean everything such as the mopping floor, vacuuming carpets and cleaning the office area, kitchen, washroom etc.
+The duty of a cleaner is to clean everything, such as mopping the floor, vacuuming carpets and cleaning the office area, kitchen, washroom, etc. They help us in our daily work by keeping our surroundings clean and maintaining hygiene.

 Farm Worker